documentationfor yFiles for HTML 3.0.0.1

 Folding

-To fully understand this chapter it is important to be familiar with the concept of grouping or group nodes as introduced in the graph model chapter.
+To fully understand this chapter, you should be familiar with the concept of grouping or group nodes as introduced in the graph model chapter.

-Folding is an extension to the grouping concept.
-It adds the functionality of collapsing (closing) and expanding (opening) group nodes.
-Collapsing a group node means that its content is hidden and the group node itself becomes a normal, i.e. non-group or leaf, node.
-For clarification, we refer to collapsed group nodes as folder nodes or folders.
-Additionally, the yFiles for HTML folding support allows browsing into group or folder nodes, i.e. displaying their contents as separate graph.
+Folding extends the grouping concept by adding the functionality to collapse (close) and expand (open) group nodes.
+Collapsing a group node hides its content, and the group node becomes a normal node, i.e., a non-group or leaf node.
+Collapsed group nodes are referred to as folder nodes or folders.
+Additionally, the yFiles for HTML folding support allows browsing into group or folder nodes, i.e., displaying their contents as a separate graph.

 Concepts of folding